VSG Verified: What I’m Bringing to You (and Why You Can Trust It).

 Big, Black, Beautiful — and Desired

-Look back to 1810 and Sarah Baartman, dragged across Europe and the US as the so-called “Hottentot Venus.”
+Look back to the early 1800s and Sarah Baartman’s story.
+It’s a reminder that Black women’s bodies were objectified and exploited long before social media ever had an opinion.
 The world didn’t suddenly discover curves in the age of Instagram.
 Our bodies have been watched, wanted, used, copied, and critiqued for centuries.

 The difference here is: